zingolabs/zingo-indexer/docs/internal_spec.md

 ## Zaino-Fetch
-`zaino-fetch` is a library that provides access to the mempool and blockchain data using Zebra's RPC interface.
+`Zaino-Fetch` is a library that provides access to the mempool and blockchain data using Zebra's RPC interface.
 It is primarily used as a backup and for backward compatibility with systems that rely on RPC communication such as `Zcashd`.

 ### Functionality
 - RPC Client Implementation: